hieronimhieroglif/project-portfolio/R/flowers in ggplot2/flowers in ggplot2.md

 ## 9. All together now: imaginary flowers

-<p>The techniques shown so far allows you to create an <em>infinite</em> number of patterns inspired by nature: the only limit is your imagination.
+<p>The techniques shown so far allows to create an <em>infinite</em> number of patterns inspired by nature: the only limit is your imagination.
 But making art has also been a fun excuse to learn to use <code>ggplot</code>.
 All the tricks used in this notebook are useful when plotting <em>real</em> data too.</p>

 ```R
 angle <- 13*pi/180